codingforpleasure/customized-workspace/Ubuntu/useful-resources/opencv.md

 Description | command
 ------------------------------------|-----
-Get some important information about each connected component, such as the bounding box, area, and center of mass (also known as centroid) |_, output, stats, _ = **cv2.connectedComponentsWithStats**(img, connectivity=4)
+Get some important information about each connected component, such as the bounding box, area, and center of mass (also known as centroid) |_, labels, stats, _ = **cv2.connectedComponentsWithStats**(img, connectivity=4)
  | **cv2.connectedComponents**(img, connectivity=4)
  | **connectivity=4** means 4-connected pixels are neighbors to every pixel that touches one of their edges (These pixels are connected horizontally and vertically).
  |**connectivity=8** means 8-connected pixels are neighbors to every pixel that touches one of their edges or corners.
 These pixels are connected horizontally, vertically, and diagonally
 | group_areas = stats[1:, cv2.CC_STAT_AREA]    # (ignoring 0, which is the background id)
-| You can easily retrieve:

 As mentioned before the **connectedComponentsWithStat** function returns 4 values.